-- Select XY scatter and select the type of x-y scatter plot you want (click Next) - Excel usually knows that you are using columns for x and y data ( click next) - > You can enter the title and axes labels and change legend from the layout tab.
+- Select XY scatter and select the type of x-y scatter plot you want (click Next) - Excel usually knows that you are using columns for x and y data ( click next) - You can enter the title and axes labels here.
+Click on the Legends tab and uncheck the check box.
+Click on the other tabs to see what they can do.
+You can come back here later if you want to change your graph a bit. \\ [click Next] - You can save the chart as a separate page or as an object on your working spreadsheet.
+The save as object choice keeps numerical values and the graph together which is often nice.
+Choose this option. [click finish]

-To get the Chart tab options (layout, design, format) you have to first finish the graph and then click somewhere on it to select the whole graph.
+\\If you want to modify your graph after finishing it use Chart Options of the Chart menu.
+To get the Chart menu you have to first finish the graph and then click somewhere on it to select the whole graph.